BlackbitDigitalCommerce/pimcore-data-director/README.md

 * Create REST APIs for reading / writing information from / to Pimcore
 * Automatic translation with DeepL / AWS Translate
 * Connect to translation providers like Trados
-* Automatic text generation with artificial intelligence (OpenAI.com API)
+* Automatic text generation with artificial intelligence (OpenAI.com API, GPT-3)

 ## Advantages compared to other Pimcore import plugins